miscer/cs4203-p1/report/report.md

 ### Managing public keys

 In order to be able to encrypt a message that only the recipient can decrypt, we need to obtain and remember their public key.
-Once we have it and encrypt a message using the public key, only the recipient's private key can be used for decryption.
+Once we have it and we encrypt a message using the public key, only the recipient's private key can be used for decryption.

 The system can store, list and export public keys.